demery12/demery12.github.io/index.md

 layout: default
 ---

 Hi there!
 This is a walkthrough of [my GitHub](https://github.com/demery12) as well as some of the work I have done with [Haverford College Digital Scholarship](https://github.com/hcdigitalscholarship).
-The main motivation for the creation of this is to aid people considering me for a position since it is almost impossible to get a sense of my contributions to Digital Scholarship without guidance.
+The main motivation for the creation of this is to aid people considering me for a position since it is almost impossible to get a sense of my contributions to Digital Scholarship without guidance; since my laptop is only mildly, I did all my work on the public "Wreck Room Computer" and many of the commits under that title are me.
 If you are here for a different reason, I suspect this would be useful to get a sense about what Digital Scholarship does and also who I am.

 We will be looking at:
 - [Digital Scholarship](#digital-scholarship)